Tommy Edman Player Props: Cardinals vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.
+- The 8.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in MLB.

-- The Yankees have the third-ranked team ERA across all league pitching staffs (3.60).
+- The Yankees have a 3.60 team ERA that ranks second among all MLB pitching staffs.

-- Yankees pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- The Yankees rank 11th in baseball in home runs allowed (87 total, 1.1 per game).

-- Severino (1-2 with a 5.25 ERA and 32 strikeouts in 36 2/3 innings pitched) makes the start for the Yankees, his eighth of the season.
+- Severino gets the start for the Yankees, his eighth of the season.
+He is 1-2 with a 5.25 ERA and 32 strikeouts through 36 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty went six scoreless innings against the Texas Rangers while surrendering five hits.
+- The right-hander's last appearance came on Saturday against the Texas Rangers, when he threw six scoreless innings while allowing five hits.

-- The 29-year-old has put up an ERA of 5.25, with 8 strikeouts per nine innings, in seven games this season.
-Opposing hitters have a .271 batting average against him.
+- In seven games this season, the 29-year-old has a 5.25 ERA and 8 strikeouts per nine innings, while giving up a batting average of .271 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.